AbdulmalikAlayande/mlsa_bootcamp_python_refresher_course/README.md

 - Make sure your code is clean and follows Python coding conventions (PEP 8).
 - Add comments where necessary to explain your logic.
 - **Testing**: Ensure your code runs without errors.
 Test it thoroughly with edge cases.
-- Submit your completed assignment via GitHub by pushing your changes to the respective repository.
+- Create a branch and name it with your name or nickname

-Good luck and have fun coding! 🚀
+- Submit your completed assignment via GitHub by pushing your changes to your branch.